Castletown railway station: School Hill Station

 Opened during strike action taken by employees of Bus Vannin during 2012, this temporary station was located approximately three-quarters of a mile to the south-west of the station and was used only by local school children attending Castle Rushen High School; it consisted of temporary scaffolding platform with a capacity for five carriages, and operated only when the buses were on strike, at which times special trains replaced the bus service.
 It was located close to the start-finish line of the Southern 100 circuit and was removed after a considerable time out of use in April 2014.
 This was the first "new" station on the line since the halt serving Lough Ned Country Park (between Douglas and Port Soderick) was established in 1979; this however was closed in 1986 upon the demise of the park.
 School Hill was fitted with a vinyl banner as a station running-in board in the current house style, featuring bilingual titling.
 When in operation the halt was staffed by a station attendant and control of it was via internal radio communication with the station.
-It was also used during two of the railway's Rush Hour events when a recreation Manx Northern Railway train consisting of the locomotive Caledonia and the Foxdale Coach briefly stopped there for photographic opportunities.
+It was also used during two of the railway's Rush Hour events when a recreation Manx Northern Railway train consisting of M.N.Ry.
+No.4 Caledonia and The Foxdale Coach briefly stopped there for photographic opportunities.
 Today there is no trace of the temporary on the site.

 Environs

-To the immediate north of the station is a stone-built footbridge which provide pedestrian access from the adjacent Poulsom Park to the privately owned King William's College; the railway passes underneath this structure.
-The southerly extent of the station sees the line pass over the Silverburn River by means of stone overbridge also constructed from local limestone; an occupational crossing titled Mill Road is beyond, being controlled by the station by automatic barriers.
+To the immediate north of the station is a stone-built footbridge which provide pedestrian access from the adjacent Poulsom Park to the privately owned King William's College which is known as Love Lane Bridge allegedly owing to assignations between college students and those at the nearby Buchan School; the railway passes underneath this structure.
+The south-westerly extent of the station sees the line pass over the Silverburn River by means of stone overbridge also constructed from local limestone; an occupational crossing titled Mill Road is beyond, being controlled by the station by automatic barriers.
 Until 2001 this was a staffed crossing and the gatekeepers' hut remains extant although disused.
 From this point the railway runs parallel to the by-pass road next to the route of the Southern 100 motorcycle racing circuit.
-In the station forecourt there are two public houses, namely The Viking to the left and The Sidings (free house) to the right.
-The latter was formerly known for many years as the Duck's Nest but the name was changed in 1996 gaining the name which acknowledges its close proximity to the railway station.
+In the station forecourt there are two public houses, namely The Viking (built as the Castletown Hotel) to the left and The Sidings (free house, formerly the Station Hotel and, until 2001, the Duck's Nest) to the right; the current name acknowledges its close proximity to the railway station.
 A petrol station is located beyond these, and a car dealership whilst across the main road a sheltered housing complex is evident; the town itself, and the famous Castle Rushen, are a short walk from the station along the banks of the Silverburn River which runs through the town to the harbour.